Menu

 Firstly, what makes a mole cancerous?

 Most moles or ‘nevi’ are fairly harmless.
-In general, most Australian adults typically have somewhere between 10 and 40 common, or non-malignant, moles on their body (note that if you have 50 or more moles, you may have a higher risk of melanoma).1
+In general, most Australian adults typically have somewhere between 10 and 40 common, or non-malignant, moles on their body (note that if you have 50 or more moles, you may have a higher risk of melanoma).

-Moles are essentially clusters of melanocytes, the pigment-producing cells that increase the production of melanin to protect the skin against potentially harmful UV
+Moles are essentially clusters of melanocytes, the pigment-producing cells that increase the production of melanin to protect the skin against potentially harmful UV rays.
+Melanoma occurs when these melanocytes mutate and begin to divide uncontrollably.

 What do normal (non-cancerous) moles look like?